agile8118/react-infinite-scrolling-final-solution/README.md

 ## Front-end logic

-The front-end is written in vanilla javascript(es6) and css.
-No framework and library has been used in the front-end.
-We just have webpack which just bundles all the code into a file in the public folder.

-To change the javascript front-end code you need to first start the webpack to be able to apply and see the change.
+The front-end is written in React.js using create-react-app.

-To do so from the client-js folder run:
+To start the react server run:

 > npm run start